Farm Boy: Expansion

-Sale of the company
+Acquisition by Empire Company Limited

 On September 24, 2018, Empire Company Limited, parent of the Sobeys chain of supermarkets, announced that it had signed an agreement to purchase Farm Boy from Berkshire Partners and Farm Boy's management shareholders in a deal worth million.
 Regulatory approval was required for the purchase.

-Farm Boy founder Jean-Louis Bellemare, his co-CEO Jeff York and other members of the senior executives will stay on and reinvest to own a 12% share in the new company, which will operate as a separate entity.
-The new ownership will allow Farm Boy to continue with aggressive expansion plans into south-western Ontario, and in particular the Toronto region.
-The business was expected to double over the next five years.
+Farm Boy founder Jean-Louis Bellemare, his co-CEO Jeff York, and other members of the senior executives were planned to stay on and reinvest to own a 12% share in the new company, which would operate as a separate entity.
+The new ownership would account for Farm Boy to expand into south-western Ontario, and in particular the Toronto region.

-Empire had no intention of integrating Farm Boy into their major chains.
-Michael Medline, President and CEO of Empire Company Limited, assured consumers that they will continue to get the shopping experience that defines Farm Boy.
-On Twitter, he made this comment in reply to many who had expressed concern: "I can assure you that we will not screw this up."
-Medline also told analysts in a conference call, "We do not want to ruin the magic of Farm Boy by trying to integrate them.
-We love what Farm Boy is doing; it has the best brand ... we want to see it grow ...
-We intend to enable the leadership team of Farm Boy to do what they do best: grow a highly successful retail format at double-digit rates".
-Farm Boy products will not be sold in Empire's other chains nor will Farm Boy stock their brands.
-Farm Boy products will be included in the Ocado-based e-commerce business expected to start in 2020 but as a separate entity from the other Empire chains.
+Farm Boy products were planned for inclusion in the Ocado-based Empire e-commerce business, Sobeys, in 2020, but as a separate entity from other Empire chains.

-Current
+Further expansion

 By September 2018, the chain had 26 stores and annual sales of million.
 The Financial Post summarized the store's appeal as, "It’s known for its fresh products, pre-made food, smaller stores and private label products".
 The company announced that its focus for future expansion will be on both urban and suburban locations around Ontario.

 Stores

-As of August 2024, there are 50 Farm Boy locations.
+As of August 2026, there are 53 Farm Boy locations.